p-ml/fantasy_funball/README.md

 ## Todo
 - Logic to check results, update funballer points, determine standings
 - Job scheduler to run every night
-- Check if scraper works with fixtures in the future, rather than the past
+- Check if scraper works with fixtures in the future, rather than the past **(21/22 fixtures released 16th June, waiting for FPL website to be updated)**
 - Basic front end of some sort
 - Bulk out tests (both unit and functional)